paloitsingapore/PALOIT_CAG_DIVA_BACK/README.md

 on linux: sudo apt-get install python-tk

-Create .env file at the root of the project
+Create .env file at the root of the project based in the .env_template file

+##### PLEASE NOTE
+To facilitate the exploration of the POC, PALO IT shares a working environement.
+This enviroment will be running until end of Novemeber.
 ```
 CDK_DEFAULT_ACCOUNT=034362042832
 CDK_DEFAULT_REGION=ap-southeast-1
 API_ENDPOINT_URL= https://ed5zq5eya8.execute-api.ap-southeast-1.amazonaws.com/prod/
 API_KEY=sO7UjJjqBg61I8uWVS6cu1ijLtwEx4Wg2x7xQUdK
 ```

 To manually create a virtualenv on MacOS and Linux:
 ```